Get

 If you notice that your cat is licking their lips excessively after eating, it could be that they are just trying to clean the outside of their mouth.
 Some cats might be more obsessive about cleaning than others, but you need to look for other signs to point you in the right direction.

-Start to pay attention to when your cat is licking its lips.
+Start to pay attention to when your cat is licking their lips.
 If you find that it is directly after mealtime or once they’ve had a drink, you might be able to conclude on your own that this is, in fact, the reason.

-2. Your Cat Might Suffer from Oral Disease
+2. Your Cat Might Suffer From Oral Disease

 If you have a cat, particularly one that is advancing in years, oral disease is one of the most common things that can happen.
 There are several specific dental conditions that your cat might have.